facebookincubator/velox/velox/docs/develop/cache.rst

    * - cache.no_retention
      - bool
      - false
-     - If set to true, evicts out a query scanned data out of in-memory cache right after the access, and also skips staging to the SSD cache.​
+     - If set to true, evicts data read by a query (using a table scan) from the in-memory cache right after the access and also skips staging to the SSD cache.

-Set the ``hive.node_scheduler_affinity`` session property accordingly to turn ON/OFF cache.no_retention.​
+Set the ``hive.node_scheduler_affinity`` session property accordingly to turn ON/OFF ``cache.no_retention``.​

 .. code-block:: bash